miladhzzzz/nuclei-api/README.md

     * `target`: (Required) The target domain or IP to scan.
 Accepts domains with or without HTTP/HTTPS.

-    * `template`: (Optional) Specifies the type of scan to run.
+    * `templates`: (Optional) List That Specifies the type of scan to run.
 Defaults to all if not provided.

     *Response*: